 Rabbits make such great pets for so many of us, but sometimes we make them jump when we are right in front of their nose.
-They can also get startled when we are carrying a large object or shopping bags.
-None of us want to upset our bunnies, so I did some research on their eyesight.
+They can also get startled when carrying large objects or shopping bags.
+None of us want to upset our bunnies, so I researched their eyesight.

 Rabbits have a wide range of vision due to the eyes being on the side of the head.
 They have poor depth perception up close but can see objects further away clearly.

 It made sense to me that a rabbit would have to see dangers further away, but I wanted to find out more.
-If you want more information on what your rabbit can see, then read on.
+Read on if you want more information on what your rabbit can see.

 What a view!

 Rabbits have large eyes that are high on the side of their head.
-This gives a rabbit an almost 360-degree view and can see far above their head.
-Without moving their head, the rabbit has a large field of vision, giving them excellent vision against predators such as coyotes and wolves.
+This gives a rabbit an almost 360-degree view and can see far above its head.
+Without moving their leader, the rabbit has a large field of vision, giving them an excellent picture against predators such as coyotes and wolves.

 Rabbits’ eyes have developed to detect from almost any direction predators quickly.
-The rabbit is very good at working out an escape route from where it is located at all times.
+The rabbit is very good at finding an escape route from where it is always located.

 The two large eyes can be blue, brown, blue-grey, marbled, or red.
 They can be almost any color except green.
-As the rabbit’s age, the color of the eye darkens.
+As the rabbit ages, the color of the eye darkens.